Cracking the Cholesterol Myth

 More than 40 Years of Research Supports the Role of Eggs in a Healthy Diet

 Many Americans have shied away from eggs – despite their taste, value, convenience and nutrition – for fear of dietary cholesterol.
-However, more than 40 years of research have shown that healthy adults can eat eggs without significantly impacting their risk of heart disease.
+However, more than 40 years of research have shown that healthy adults can enjoy eggs without significantly impacting their risk of heart disease.

 Studies demonstrate that healthy adults can enjoy an egg a day without increasing their risk for heart disease, particularly if individuals opt for low cholesterol foods throughout the day.
 The Dietary Guidelines for Americans and the American Heart Association recommend that individuals consume, on average, less than 300 mg of cholesterol per day.
 A single large egg contains 185 mg cholesterol.